OnTheLine/otl-bookdown/notes-todo/3-NOTES-excluding.md

 TODO -- when zoning chapter is online, ask Fairfield author if his scholarship is public, as I would like to cite it

-TODO DECIDE if this is worth adding: Manville's interpretation: "R1 first proliferated after the Supreme Court struck down racial zoning in 1917’s Buchanan v.
-Warley decision.
-Buchanan made single-family mandates appealing because they maintained racial segregation without racial language.
-Forcing consumers to buy land in bulk made it harder for lower income people, and therefore most non-White people, to enter affluent places.
-R1 let prices discriminate when laws could not (Trounstine, 2018; Weiss, 1987).
-Contemporary observers denounced this regime of backdoor segregation, but in 1926 the Supreme Court upheld it.
-In Village of Euclid v.
-Ambler Realty Co.
-(1926), the court tacitly excused R1’s implicit racism by validating its explicit classism.
-Cities could prohibit apartments, the court said, because apartments were nuisances: “mere parasites” on the value and character of single-family homes.
-In Euclid’s wake, R1 became a quiet weapon of the White and wealthy in their campaign to live amid but not among the non-White and poor (Danielson, 1976; Rothstein, 2017; Trounstine, 2018)." ^[@manvilleViewpointItTime2019, p.
-2]

 TODO -- SEE MINUTES of Town Council meetings